openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

 Link an instance with another instance
 ######################################

-Let us now link the minimal "Person" instance we've created with metadata defined in an other instance.
-The "Person" schema tells us that the property `"contactInformation" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#contactinformation>`_ is actually an edge that should link to an instance of type "ContactInformation".
-We will therefore have to create a second instance of type "ContactInformation".
+Instances within a graph database are linked.
+As example, let us link a "Person" instance with another instance.
+The "Person" schema tells us that the property `"contactInformation" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#contactinformation>`_ is actually a link (edge) to an instance of type "ContactInformation".
+Let us create an instance of type "ContactInformation" and link it from a "Person" instance.

 If we ckeck the constraints of the `"ContactInformation" schema <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/contactInformation.html>`_, we learn that an instance of this type only requires the property `"email" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/contactInformation.html#email>`_ defined through a single value of data type "string".
-A respective "ContactInformation" instance could look like this:
+A respective "ContactInformation" instance could therefore look like this:

 .. code-block:: json